-In the world of Blockchain, Trading and Mining are often considered to be the major sources of income for the crypto-lovers.
-As the interest around crypto grew, competition for finding blocks has intensified.
-With the increased demand for electricity and soaring prices of extensive computing power, it became cumbersome for enthusiasts to invest in mining.
-This barrier gave rise to a new consensus protocol called Proof-of-Staking to ease up things.
-PoS has been gaining traction in the crypto sphere as an alternative to mining and a source of passive income.
+In the world of crypto, trading and mining are major sources of income.
+As the interest around crypto grew, competition for crypto mining has intensified.
+With the increased demand for electricity and computing power, it became cumbersome for enthusiasts to invest in it.
+This barrier gave rise to a new consensus protocol called Proof-of-Staking.
+PoS has been gaining traction with crypto investors as an alternative to mining and a source of passive income.

-In 2012, Sunny King and Scott Nadal came up with the Proof of Stake and staking as a replacement to the PoW protocol.
-The major difference of PoS from the former is that there is no competition for the block creation and the algorithm is based on the user’s stake.
-Instead of miners solving the problem, PoS decides block producer on the number of coins that were held in the wallet.
-But it falls short in terms of maintaining decentralized governance as the power is vested in the hands of token holders with large amounts of cryptocurrency.
+In 2012, Sunny King and Scott Nadal came up with the Proof-of-Stake system as a replacement to the PoW protocol.
+The major difference of PoS from the former is that there is no competition for the block creation.
+Instead of miners performing calculations, in proof-of-stake blockchains a block producer gets nominated based on their crypto holdings.
+But it falls short in maintaining decentralized governance as more power is vested in the hands of token holders with large amounts of cryptocurrency.

-Later in 2014, Daniel Larimer developed the Delegated Proof of Stake (DPoS) mechanism.
-It was aimed to overcome the limitations of both the PoW and PoS systems and ensure the decentralized nature of the blockchain.
-DPoS protocol involves a voting system in which the token holders vote for a representative.
-These delegates are responsible for the confirmations of the transactions and achieving consensus.
-Rewards are collected by the delegate and then proportionally distributed to the voters.
+Later in 2014, Daniel Larimer developed the Delegated Proof-of-Stake (DPoS) mechanism.
+DPoS aimed to overcome the limitations of both the PoW and PoS systems.
+DPoS protocol involves a voting system in which the token holders elect representatives.
+These delegates confirm and validate transactions and maintain consensus.
+The delegate collects staking rewards and then proportionally distributes them to the voters.
 If the selected node is not efficient then it will be expelled and replaced with another one.

-The locked funds will act as collateral and any malicious actors will be losing their funds and kicked out of the chain if an attempt to breach the system takes place.
-A deterministic algorithm selects the validators usually considering the staking size and how long the coins are being held through a randomization mechanism.
+The locked funds act as collateral, and malicious actors will lose their funds and get suspended should they try to breach the system.
+A deterministic algorithm selects the validators through a randomization mechanism usually considering the stake size and age of coin inputs.

-There is another phenomenon called Cold Staking which can be seen where the amount of funds held for staking is huge.
-In this case, these tokens are held in a hardware wallet and the user receives rewards as long as the funds are not moved from the wallet.
+There is also Cold Staking.
+In this case, staked crypto is in a hardware wallet and the user receives rewards unless they move the coins from the wallet.

 - Eliminates the need for purchasing expensive hardware to maximize the chances of finding the block.

-- Reduces power consumption and energy-efficient than mining.
+- Reduces power consumption and is more energy-efficient than mining.

 - Ensures a constant flow of rewards and acts as a reliable source of passive income.

-- Value of the assets doesn’t depreciate with time unlike the computing hardware in the mining.
+- Value of the crypto assets doesn’t depreciate with time unlike the computing hardware in the mining.

-In staking, a user has to lock the funds in a wallet and hence it is vulnerable to the volatility.
-Locked tokens cannot be spent and in a bearish run, it’s price depreciates.
-Besides, the rewards earned from Staking are small and takes longer duration for maximum returns.
+In crypto staking, a user has to lock the funds in a wallet, so it is vulnerable to the volatility.
+You can’t move locked tokens, which is fatal in a bearish run while price depreciates.
+Besides, the rewards earned from staking crypto are small and it takes fairly long to receive maximum returns.